-Primary research (also known as field research) is defined as the collection of original data for analysis aimed at discovering new facts and their correct interpretation to draw conclusions.
+Primary research (also known as field research) is defined as the collection of original data for analysis aimed at discovering new facts and their correct interpretation to draw conclusions, including for program evaluation purposes.
 Primary research includes various evaluation, measurement and inquiry activities that fall into two categories:

 - Qualitative research activities include but are not limited to participant observations, interviews, focus groups, and ethnographies